-Maintaining of certain assets in portfolio for unlisted financial instruments
+17. Maintaining of certain assets in a portfolio for unlisted financial instruments

-- 17. (1) A manager, which in accordance with the provisions of this Notice, includes in a portfolio an unlisted financial instrument, must ensure at all times that- - (a) the net negative mark-to-market exposure of the unlisted financial instrument is at all times covered by assets in liquid form; - (b) in the case of net positive mark-to-market exposure of the unlisted financial instruments, the exposure be aggregated to all existing physical underlying assets and effective exposures to the same issuer/guarantor and the aggregate must at all times remain within the limits as set out in Table 1 of Chapter I of this Notice. - (2) Netting is only permissible with respect to the same or similar unlisted financial instrument with the same issuer/guarantor, provided that the manager is able to legally enforce netting arrangements with that issuer/guarantor. - (3)(a) The effective exposure to non-equity securities may be hedged and netted with a financial instrument whose underlying reference asset is a government bond, Johannesburg Interbank Agreed Rate (JIBAR) or the repurchase rate; however, any consequential or residual spread exposure as a result of the netting must be accounted for and disclosed. - (b) The effective exposure to non-equity securities may be netted off with an opposite exposure where the issuer is the same, or the opposite exposure is derived from the same security, but the term may differ; however, any residual exposure as a result of the difference in term must be accounted for and disclosed. - (4) The manager must ensure that unlisted financial instruments are not used to leverage or gear the portfolio and that the unlisted financial instruments are covered at all times.
+(1) A manager, which in accordance with the provisions of this Notice, includes in a portfolio an unlisted financial instrument, must ensure at all times that-

+- (a) the net negative mark-to-market exposure of the unlisted financial instrument is at all times covered by assets in liquid form; - (b) in the case of net positive mark-to-market exposure of the unlisted financial instruments, the exposure be aggregated to all existing physical underlying assets and effective exposures to the same issuer/guarantor and the aggregate must at all times remain within the limits as set out in Table 1 of Chapter I of this Notice.

+(2) Netting is only permissible with respect to the same or similar unlisted financial instruments with the same issuer/guarantor, provided that the manager is able to legally enforce netting arrangements with that issuer/guarantor.

+(3) The provisions of paragraph 16(2) will similarly apply with the necessary changes to unlisted financial instruments.

+(4) The manager must ensure that unlisted financial instruments are not used to leverage or gear the portfolio and that the unlisted financial instruments are covered at all times.

-Calculation of effective exposure for listed financial instruments
+18. Calculation of effective exposure for listed financial instruments

-- 18. (1) The exposure of a futures contract or index tracking certificate of an underlying asset, group of underlying assets or an index must be calculated as the product of - (a) the number of contracts; - (b) the relevant contract size; and - (c) the current market value of the underlying asset, group of underlying assets or index. - (2) The exposure of an option contract or a warrant to an underlying asset, group of underlying assets, index or index future, must be calculated as the product of - - (a) the number of option or warrant contracts; - (b) the relevant contract size; - (c) the current market value of one relevant underlying asset, one group of the underlying assets, an index or index future; and - (d) the delta factor. - (3) The effective exposure to any listed financial instrument must be calculated as the product of - - (a) the exposure, calculated in accordance with paragraph 18(1) or (2) of this Notice; and - (b) the transaction sign. - (4) The transaction sign is positive for any listed financial instrument purchased and negative for any listed financial instrument sold. - (5) The net effective exposure to listed financial instruments on the same or similar underlying asset is the sum of the effective exposures of all the listed financial instruments to the same or similar underlying asset.
+(1) The exposure of a futures contract or index tracking certificate of an underlying asset, group of underlying assets or an index must be calculated as the product of-

+- (a) the number of contracts;

+- (b) the relevant contract size; and

+- (c) the current market value of the underlying asset, group of underlying assets or index.

+(2) The exposure of an option contract or a warrant to an underlying asset, group of underlying assets, index or index future, must be calculated as the product of-

+- (a) the number of option or warrant contracts; - (b) the relevant contract size; - (c) the current market value of one relevant underlying asset, one group of the underlying assets, an index or index future; and - (d) the delta factor.

+(3) The effective exposure to any listed financial instrument must be calculated as the product of-

+(a) the exposure, calculated in accordance with paragraph 18(1) or (2) of this Notice; and

+(b) the transaction sign.

+(4) The transaction sign is positive for any listed financial instrument purchased and negative for any listed financial instrument sold.

+(5) The net effective exposure to listed financial instruments on the same or similar underlying asset is the sum of the effective exposures of all the listed financial instruments to the same or similar underlying asset.

-Assets in liquid form associated with listed and unlisted financial instruments to be maintained in terms of this Chapter
+19. Assets in liquid form associated with listed and unlisted financial instruments to be maintained in terms of this Chapter

-- 19. (1) A manager must at all times ensure that the portfolio has sufficient assets in liquid form in aggregate to comply with the requirements of paragraph 16(c), 16(f), 16(g), 16(h) and 17 of this Notice. - (2) The amount of assets in liquid form may be adjusted by any amount held in a margin account of an exchange as cover.
+(1) A manager must at all times ensure that a portfolio has sufficient assets in liquid form in aggregate to comply with the requirements of paragraphs 16(c), 16(f), 16(g), 16(h), 16(i) and 17 of this Notice.

+(2) The amount of assets in liquid form may be adjusted by any amount held in a margin account of an exchange as cover but may not include borrowed funds.

-Report by the manager
+20. Report by the manager

-20. After the inclusion of a financial instrument in a portfolio, and while a financial instrument remains included in a portfolio, a manager must furnish the registrar within 30 days after the last business day of each quarter with a report substantially conforming to Annexure A to this Notice.
+After the inclusion of a financial instrument in a portfolio, and while a financial instrument remains included in a portfolio, a manager must furnish the registrar within 30 days after the last business day of each quarter with a report substantially conforming to Annexure A to this Notice.